antonbelev/llm-fuse/README.md

 # Exclude test files
 llm_context_aggregator /path/to/repo --exclude "test"

-# Use only Git-tracked files (if in a Git repository)
+# Use only Git‑tracked files (if in a Git repository)
 llm_context_aggregator /path/to/repo --git
 ```